 Our Analysis and Test Results

-While this model didn't earn top scores in every metric, it performed admirably, and it is a good option for families.
+While this model didn't earn top scores in every metric, it performed admirably and is a good option for families.

 Ease of Adjustment

 This product was one of the heavier ones in our review, weighing in at 2 pounds.
-This shouldn't be a concern for users who aren't heavily focused on performance, but if you are looking for a top-shelf paddle, this isn't the right choice for you.
+This shouldn't be a concern for users who don't focus heavily on performance, but if you are looking for a top-shelf paddle, this isn't the right choice for you.

 Perfect for families who plan on letting many users of varying heights use the SUP setup, this paddle is adjustable and affordable.